In India's well-being lies world prosperity: PM Modi at UP investors' summit | Politics

 This, he added, is the biggest reason for having confidence in India.

-Modi said Uttar Pradesh was once known as a “BIMARU” state, referring to an acronym for Bihar, Madhya Pradesh, Rajasthan and Uttar Pradesh.
-“Bimaru” also means “sick” in Hindi.
+Modi said Uttar Pradesh was once known as a "BIMARU" state, a reference to an old acronym for Bihar, Madhya Pradesh, Rajasthan and Uttar Pradesh.
+In Hindi, "Bimaru" also means "sick".

-But the state now inspires hope. ''If India is a bright spot for the world, then it is UP, which is driving the growth of India,” he said.
+But the state now inspired hope.
+"If India is a bright spot for the world, UP is providing important leadership for India's growth," he said.

-''Within five or six years, UP has established a new identity for itself,” he said indirectly referring to the period under a BJP government in the state.
+''Within five or six years, UP has established a new identity for itself," he said indirectly pointing at the period under the BJP government in the state.

 ''Now, UP is being identified by good governance.
-Now, UP is being identified by better law and order, peace and stability.
-Now, wealth creators here will get new opportunities,'' Modi said.
+Now, UP is being identified by better law and order, peace and stability,'' Modi said.

+Uttar Pradesh Chief Minister Yogi Adityanath said the roadshows ahead of the summit had attracted investment proposals worth about Rs 33 lakh crore.

+Over 18,000 MoUs were signed with various companies during the run-up to the event, the state government said, pointing at the possibility of 92 lakh new jobs over the next few years.

-Speaking before him, industry leaders asserted that the country is on a strong growth path and the target of becoming a USD 25 trillion economy when it celebrates the 100th year of Independence is achievable.
+Speaking before the PM, industry leaders asserted that the country is on a strong growth path and the target of becoming a USD 25 trillion economy when it celebrates the 100th year of Independence is achievable.

 They credited Modi with guiding the country with vision and laser-sharp focus on execution towards a bold 'New India'.

-''I am confident that India is on a very strong growth path,'' Mukesh Ambani, chairman and managing director of Reliance Industries, said.
+''I am confident that India is on a very strong growth path,'' Reliance Industries chairman Mukesh Ambani said.

 Tata Sons chairman N Chandrasekaran praised Modi's "strong visionary leadership" and said the recent Budget laid a very strong foundation with its "tremendous investment towards infrastructure development''.